Property Values Stable

-Newport Beach, CA, May 4, 2017 — The Green Street Commercial Property Price Index decreased by one-half a percent in May.
+Newport Beach, CA, June 6, 2017 — The Green Street Commercial Property Price Index decreased by one-half a percent in May.
 Over the past year, the index has risen only 1%, as higher cap rates have offset growing rental income.

 Green Street’s Commercial Property Price Index is a time series of unleveraged U.S. commercial property values that captures the prices at which commercial real estate transactions are currently being negotiated and contracted.
 Features that differentiate this index are its timeliness, its emphasis on high-quality properties, and its ability to capture changes in the aggregate value of the commercial property sector.
 Learn more.